Giving Advice ESL Games, Activities and Worksheets

 Asking For and Giving Advice

-Here is an insightful giving advice worksheet to help students learn how to ask for and give advice on everyday topics.
-First, students then write a list of six things that they would ask advice for, e.g. a low GPA, a broken heart, etc. Next, students write mini-dialogues, asking for and giving advice on their six topics.
+Here is an insightful giving advice worksheet to help students practice phrases for asking and giving advice on everyday topics.
+First, students write a list of six things they would ask advice for, e.g. a low GPA, a broken heart, etc. Next, students write mini-dialogues, asking for and giving advice on their six topics.
 Students then role-play the dialogues with a partner.
-After that, students imagine that they run an online advice column.
-Students read three emails asking for advice and write replies, giving the best advice they can.
-Finally, students read out their replies and the other students say whether they agree with the advice or not.
+After that, students imagine that they run an online advice column, read three emails asking for advice and write replies, giving the best advice they can.
+Finally, students read their replies to the class, who say whether they agree with the advice or not.

 Asking For and Giving Advice Preview